-We are currently in the middle of a world crisis, a pandemic, one that does not discriminate against any one.
+We are currently in the middle of a world crisis, a pandemic, one that does not discriminate against anyone.
 Corona-virus or better known as COVID-19 has spread across the world, killing people at an unprecedented rate and while some countries are starting to control the infection rate, little is still known about COVID-19.
 The unfortunate downside to this is that while facts remain limited, the floor is left open for conspiracy theorists to circulate their thoughts.
-Now, don't get me wrong!
-I love reading and finding out about conspiracy theories in general but sometimes theory alone doesn't hold weight, nor does it mean it is true in its entirety.
-The problem however, is some people 'believe everything they read' and 'jump of the band wagon' without knowing all the facts and the same is true when we talk about COVID-19 and 5G technology.
+Now, don’t get me wrong!
+I love reading and finding out about conspiracy theories in general but sometimes theory alone doesn’t hold weight, nor does it mean it is true in its entirety.
+The problem however, is some people ‘believe everything they read’ and ‘jump off the bandwagon’ without knowing all the facts and the same is true when we talk about COVID-19 and 5G technology.

 You heard right!
 Conspiracy theories linking COVID-19 to 5G technology.

-With the world locked down and everybody working/staying at home, there probably hasn't been a better time for conspiracy theories to take-off and reach as many people as possible than today.
+With the world locked down and everybody working/staying at home, there probably hasn’t been a better time for conspiracy theories to take off and reach as many people as possible than today.
 With that said, it seems that the latest conspiracy regarding COVID-19 and 5G technology is that 5G is causing COVID-19 and killing people.
 As a result of this, those that believe in this theory are destroying telephone masts where 5G connectivity may be located.

 With that said, I wanted to create this article to focus on the facts that are known today about COVID-19 and 5G and hopefully educate those that ‘just believe’ without reading between the lines.

 Now to be very clear, I am NOT a medical expert but I am an IT professional so while my knowledge may be slightly limited in a medical sense I do have knowledge in the IT space.
-My opinion is not representative of the company in which I work nor the evidence referenced, they are simply based on the conclusions draw from the research that I've conducted.
+My opinion is not representative of the company in which I work nor the evidence referenced, they are simply based on the conclusions drawn from the research that I’ve conducted.

 Note: I am not being paid by anybody or any company to write this article.
 I was just simply sick of the bullsh*t conspiracy theories floating around about this topic so I wanted to add my 2 cents based on the research that I have done.

-5G, a successor to 4G is a wireless technology that is apart of something called an electromagnetic spectrum.
+5G, a successor to 4G is a wireless technology that is a part of something called an electromagnetic spectrum.
 The same spectrum is used for 3G, 4G, X-Rays and even Microwaves among many other things.
 Where devices sit on the spectrum all depends on the frequency that they emit, this is an important thing to remember and I will explain why below.

 The above photo is a CNet.com Photo; the graph shows where the higher range 5G frequencies land on the electromagnetic spectrum.

-Some frequencies are capable of traveling longer distances than other frequencies.
+Some frequencies are capable of travelling longer distances than other frequencies.
 In fact the higher the frequency the shorter the wavelength and the lower the frequency the higher the wavelength, meaning it can travel further.
-5G operates at around 30GHz - 300GHz, this is higher than 4G which operates at around 6GHz.
-Looking at the difference in frequencies, it's clear to see that 4G can travel further than 5G.
-This means that if companies want to roll out 5G, the likelihood of needing new cell towers is highly likely if your area/city is to become '5G ready'.
-Not getting into the details of distance between cell towers but I just want to point out that in the light of what I've mentioned about frequencies, if 5G is to be enabled, cell towers need to be within a closer proximity (100 - 200m) to one another.
-In turn this means cell towers will need to be deployed closer to residential locations.
+5G operates at around 30GHz – 300GHz, this is higher than 4G which operates at around 6GHz.
+Looking at the difference in frequencies, it’s clear to see that 4G can travel further than 5G.
+This means that if companies want to roll out 5G, the likelihood of needing new cell towers is highly likely if your area/city is to become ‘5G ready’.
+Not getting into the details of the distance between cell towers but I just want to point out that in light of what I’ve mentioned about frequencies, if 5G is to be enabled, cell towers need to be within closer proximity (100 – 200m) to one another.
+In turn, this means cell towers will need to be deployed closer to residential locations.